elagunas/solid-kata/README.md

 # SOLID KATA
-# Example from an existing application and the refactoring with SOLID principles
+# Refactoring an existing application with SOLID principles